Skip to main content

 4. Garlic and onions

 Garlic and onions add punchy flavor to our favorite dishes, but they also contain the oxidant n-propyl disulfide, which damages red blood cells.
-If ingested, your cat’s body will attack her own red blood cells in an attempt to remove the foreign substance, causing hemolysis, or the destruction of red blood cells.
+If ingested, your cat’s body will attack its own red blood cells in an attempt to remove the foreign substance, causing hemolysis or the destruction of red blood cells.
 Fainting, lethargy, and pale gums are all side effects of garlic and onion consumption, and you should take your fur baby to the vet immediately if you suspect she’s eaten foods containing either.

 5. Grapes and raisins